How VTEX and Diginius started the digital transformation of legal publisher Lawpack

 Looking into their recent sales data also offers a snapshot of society in this moment in history.
 Direct-to-consumer sales are rising steadily.
 With regards to their products, they have seen an increase in demand for separation and divorce agreements, wills and powers of attorney documents, while tenancy agreements and other property-related documents have declined in the recent months.

-Ready to learn more about how Diginius and VTEX can help you keep up with the pace of digital transformation?
+Ready to learn more about how Diginius and VTEX can help you keep up with the pace of digital transformation, whether or not you’re in the legal industry?
 Sign up here and we’ll get in touch with you for a chat.